Gtshivanand/CODSOFT_DATA_SCIENCE_Internship/Task 1-TITANIC SURVIVAL PREDICTION/README.md

 # TITANIC SURVIVAL PREDICTION:

+# Introduction :
+The Titanic Survival Prediction project is a classic and widely recognized machine learning task.
+It involves analyzing and predicting the likelihood of survival for passengers aboard the Titanic based on various factors such as their age, gender, ticket class, and more.
+This project is both an excellent starting point for beginners and a challenging problem for advanced practitioners due to the real-world complexity of the dataset.

+# Background:
+On April 15, 1912, the Titanic, a British passenger liner, sank after hitting an iceberg during its maiden voyage.
+Over 1,500 passengers and crew lost their lives, making it one of the deadliest maritime disasters in modern history.
+The tragedy has since been a subject of intense study and analysis.

 # Task Description:

 * Use the Titanic dataset to build a model that predicts whether a passenger on Titanic survived or not.
 This is a classic beginner project with readily available data.